AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

     >[!NOTE]
     >
-    > Once the task is marked as done, it will be removed from both your assigned task list and the task intiator's **Created by you** task list.
+    > Once the task is marked as done, it will be removed from both your assigned task list and the task initiator's **Created by you** task list.

 ### Review tasks